“Just great! I'm excited and motivated after this class.”

 “I would highly recommend this program.
 It was excellent.”

-Advanced Sales and Use
+Advanced Sales & Use

 No advance preparation required.
 However, prior attendance at a Sales & Use Tax Planning conference, this course, or two years’ experience in the field are suggested as prerequisites.

-Estimated continuing education credit: 16 based on a 50 minute hour, including 1 hour for ethics; 13.33 based on a 60 minute hour, including 1 hour for ethics.
+Estimated continuing education credit: 19.5 based on a 50 minute hour, including 1.5 hours for ethics; 16.25 based on a 60 minute hour, including 1.5 hours for ethics.

 Manufacturing Exemptions: Determining whether a manufacturing exemption is available in a particular state and how far it extends — to manufacturing, processing, fabricating, packaging, R&D, testing, pollution control; to machinery, materials, chemicals, electricity, natural gas, computers, transportation equipment; to the production of intangibles; to retail or service industries.
 Must the final product be sold?
 Proving substantial transformation.
 Manufacturing incentives.